WJULYW/GAP/README.md

 # GAP Release Code

-This directory contains a cleaned release version of the GAP implementation for:
+This is the official implementation for:

-**Align the GAP: Prior-based Unified Multi-Task Remote Physiological Measurement Framework for Domain Generalization and Personalization**
+**Align the GAP: Prior-based Unified Multi-Task Remote Physiological Measurement Framework for Domain Generalization and Personalization** (IJCV2026)

 The file layout follows the original research code: